13.12. Neural Style Transfer¶

 np.abs(Y_hat[:, :, :, 1:] - Y_hat[:, :, :, :-1]).mean())

-The loss function for style transfer is the weighted sum of the content loss, style loss, and total variance loss.
-By adjusting these weight hyper-parameters, we can balance the retained content, transferred style, and noise reduction in the composite image according to their relative importance.
+The loss function of style transfer is the weighted sum of content loss, style loss, and total variation loss.
+By adjusting these weight hyperparameters, we can balance among content retention, style transfer, and noise reduction on the synthesized image.

 def compute_loss(X, contents_Y_hat, styles_Y_hat, contents_Y, styles_Y_gram):